 If the Board of County Commissioners choose to acquire this property, an appraisal by an independent Real Estate Appraiser will be obtained at that time.
-Pursuant to the Conservation Collier Purchase Policy, one appraisal is required for the HHH Ranch area parcel, which has an initial valuation less than \$500,000; 1 independent Real Estate Appraiser will value the subject property and that appraisal report will determine the actual value of the subject property.
+Pursuant to the Conservation Collier Purchase Policy, one appraisal is required for the HHH Ranch area parcels, which have an initial estimated valuation less than \$500,000; 1 independent Real Estate Appraiser will value the subject property and that appraisal report will be used to determine the offer made to the seller.